-Information on the Pasadena Financial Planner
+Pasadena Financial Planner Background

 Comprehensive financial planning advice informed by extensive business experience

 Bitten by the startup bug in 1999, I co-founded Codexa Corporation in Altadena, California.
 Codexa provided advanced information services to Wall Street securities industry professionals.
 My co-founder and MIT roommate, Dave Leinweber, had been managing about $6 billion of institutional equity with highly quantitative methods at First Quadrant in Pasadena.
+Look here for chapter summaries of his recent book, Nerds on Wall Street, published by Wiley.
+Most individual investors do not have a clue about the techology behind Wall Street professional trading — if they did, then some of them might not do all the silly stock trading, options trading, currency trading, day trading, etc. that they do to fritter away foolishly some of their hard-earned assets, while wasting their valuable time.

 Solving the Internet on-line trading and investment management information challenge

 We developed Codexa’s information service provider business plan, hired the management team, and raised an $8M Series A venture round.
 The company secured $2M in initial revenues from major Wall Street investment and trading clients.
 As Codexa’s EVP and CFO, I managed the finance, business development, accounting, human resources, legal, and real estate functions.
 Then, the stock market collapsed and our paying Wall Street clients simply evaporated.
 It did not matter that we succeeded in developing a robust and extensible technology.
+The clients who had been supporting our early technology development efforts disappeared as Wall Street’s revenues collapsed and tens of thousands of people in the securities industry lost their jobs.

 With the dot com stock market collapse, the high tech industry in the U.S. lost roughly 225,000 positions and the securities industry lost approximately 75,000 positions.
 It was financially devastating for many affected families, and even those who remained employed found a very significant deterioration in the quality of work life and a great increase in stress.